-Despite being blessed with some of the finest drinking water in the world, Australians are consuming more bottled water than ever before, creating mountains of problematic plastic waste.
+Despite being blessed with some of the finest drinking water in the world, Australians are consuming more bottled water than ever before, creating mountains of plastic waste.

 Did you know?

 - The average Australian uses 130kg of plastic per year

 - Plastic bottles are among the 10 most common rubbish items picked up on Clean Up Australia Day